joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/06/05/world/queen-platinum-jubilee-britain.html?searchResultPosition=3

 **How a New York County Used the State’s ‘Red Flag’ Law to Seize 160 Guns**\
 `Suffolk County on Long Island aggressively uses the law to take guns from people in crisis in an effort to prevent shootings and suicides.
-Its experience could inform the national debate.`\
+Its experience could inform a national debate.`\
 https://nytimes.com/2022/06/05/nyregion/red-flag-law-shootings-new-york.html?searchResultPosition=4

 **The Darts Queen Who Regularly Beats the Men**\